What is debt equity ratio?

 Unattractive to investors

 Nobody will want to invest in a company with negative equity.
-Investors will look into such company as a disaster and they will never invest in such a company and will never advise anybody to invest in.
+Investors will look into such a company as a disaster and they will never invest in such a company and will never advise anybody to invest in.
 Hence, the company becomes literally unattractive.